Employment Rights Act - summary

 Employers may choose to enhance this pay. |

-Paternity leave and unpaid Parental Leave | Expected (but not confirmed) April 2026 | Both types of leave are expected to become 'day one rights' – allowing someone to give notice to take leave from their first day in a new job.
+Paternity leave and unpaid Parental Leave | 6 April 2026 | Both types of leave become 'day one rights' – allowing someone to give notice to take leave from their first day in a new job.

-The restriction on taking paternity leave after shared parental leave is likely to be removed. | Family Leave policies – remove reference to service requirements for these types of leave.
+The restriction on taking paternity leave after shared parental leave has been removed. | Family Leave policies – remove reference to service requirements for these types of leave.

 | Paternity leave is a type of statutory leave and, if they qualify, the employee is entitled to statutory pay (SPP).